 It is bifurcated into the following two categories each of which holds some strategies:

-The internal benchmarking refers to the comparison of the organizational performance internally, either with its previous performances or with that of its competitors, i.e., the companies belonging to the same industry.
-Here, the information is usually gathered and circulates within the organization itself.
+The internal benchmarking refers to the comparison of the organizational performance internally.
+Either with its previous performances or with that of its competitors, i.e., the companies belonging to the same industry.
+Here, the information is usually gathered and circulated within the organization itself.

 Following are the various strategies falling under this category:

 - SWOT: In this benchmarking strategy, the strengths, weaknesses, opportunities and threats of the company are listed out and analyzed by the management.